 1980: South African Association of Art, Cape Town.

 1978: Kleine Schlossgalerie, Munich.

 Group Exhibitions (South Africa)

-2007 Artseasons, Franchhoek.
-(With Garth Erasmus & Roderick Sauls) Riempie Vasmaak, Erdmann Contemporary, Cape Town.
+2007: Riempie Vasmaak (with Garth Erasmus & Roderick Sauls), Erdmann Contemporary, Cape Town.

 1984 (With Paul Grendon), South African Association of Art, Cape Town.